 The DeKalb County Community Foundation is pleased to announce the 2021 Spinoso Masters Scholarship recipients.
-This year, $30,000 is divided among four individuals pursuing Master’s or Doctoral level education.
+This year, $30,000 is divided among four individuals pursuing master’s or doctoral level education.
 The recipients are Kayla Baum, Jacob Bjork, Alma Lazaro, and Zachary Stepanski.
-The scholarships are made possible through the annual generosity of donors John and Vivian Spinso to the Spinoso Masters Scholarship Fund at the Community Foundation.
+The scholarships are made possible through the annual generosity of donors John and Vivian Spinoso to the Spinoso Masters Scholarship Fund at the Community Foundation.

 To receive a Spinoso Masters Scholarship, individuals must be graduates of a high school located in DeKalb County and enrolled in a post-undergraduate institution working toward a master’s or higher degree in any field of study.

 The four award recipients have a variety of educational pursuits.
 Kayla Baum is a 2016 graduate of DeKalb High School and is pursuing a doctorate of physical therapy at Gannon University (Ruskin, FL).
 Jacob Bjork is a 2016 graduate of Sycamore High School and is pursuing a doctorate of medicine at George Washington University School of Medicine (Washington, D.C.).
 Alma Lazaro is a 2016 graduate of DeKalb High School and is pursuing a master of social work from Aurora University (Aurora, IL).
 Zachary Stepanski is a 2015 graduate of DeKalb High School and is pursuing a doctorate of physical therapy from the University of Minnesota – Twin Cities (Minneapolis, MN).